 Paintings and Drawings by Helen Granger Young

 It has been much harder to find examples of paintings or drawings.
-A helpful Archive reader sent a photo of a painting that Ms. Young did as a thank-you gift for his family after spending a summer vacation at their lakeside cottage.
+A helpful Archive reader sent a photo of a painting that Mrs. Young did as a thank-you gift for his family after spending a summer vacation at their lakeside cottage.

 This is an example of her signature (as H G Young) which is at the lower right in this painting.